GaloisInc/BESSPIN-CloudGFE/FireSim/minimal_cloudgfe.md

 ```

 * `blockimage` - the image file presented via the block device
-* `dwarf` - currently unknown purpose.
-Give it `elf-dwarf` as an argument for now
+* `dwarf` - so far unused debugging file.
+Can supply `elf-dwarf` as an argument or an empty file for now
 * `elf` - ELF binary to be loaded into memory and executed

 The script launches 3 `screen` sessions:
 * `fsim0` - UART console and simulator output
 * `switch0` - Software switch log
-* `bootcheck` - Checks for successful Linux boot to bring up networking interface
+* `bootcheck` - Checks for successful Linux boot to bring up networking interface.

 The `fsim0` screen will be attached automatically.
 You can exit it while keeping the sim running using `Ctrl-a` followed by `d`, or `C-a d` in screen terms.